Adekemi72/DSA-PowerBi-Capstone-Project-/README.md

 # DSA-PowerBi-Capstone-Project-
-This is my PowerBi Capstone Project for Digital Skillup Africa
+This is my PowerBi Capstone Project for Digital Skillup Africa where i analys gender inequality issue inPALMORA GROUP HR